 Given the many factors that affect the equalization process, speaking with a lawyer about your entitlement early on is important, particularly as the provisions for relief under the Act are not available indefinitely.
 For married spouses, no application for an accounting and equalization of assets can be made after 60 days from the date on which a divorce takes effect.
 For common-law partners, the limitation period expires 60 days after the dissolution of their common-law relationship is registered with Vital Statistics or, where a common-law couple did not register their relationship, after three years from the date of separation.

-We offer a 30 minutes free consultation with a lawyer so you can get some idea what we can do to protect you in your divorce.
-Click here to schedule your free consultation today.
+We offer a consultation with a lawyer so you can get some idea what we can do to protect you in your divorce.
+Click here to schedule your consultation today.